wejs/we-theme-event/README.md

-# we-theme-conference a we.js theme
+# we-theme-event a we.js theme

 ## License